limanwang/LLM-Balancing-Rigor-and-Utility/README.md

 # Balancing-Rigor-and-Utility
 This is the official repository for the paper "Balancing Rigor and Utility: Mitigating Cognitive Biases in Large Language Models for Multiple-Choice Question"
+For the preprint version of the paper: https://arxiv.org/abs/2406.10999